-Differentiation of implicit and parametric functions are not required Differentiation Rules Differentiation of sums, products and quotients The chain rule Applications of Differentiation Include: Finding the gradient of a curve Finding the equations of tangents and normals Finding nature of stationary points and curve sketching Application of maximum or minimum to simple practical problems Rates of change - problems involving the chain rule of the type dy/dt = dy/dx × dx/dt may be set 11.
-Integration Integration as the limit of a sum and as the inverse of differentiation A rigorous treatment is not expected Integration of simple functions Integration of algebraic, trigonometric and exponential functions i.e. x^n , x^{-1} , $(ax + b)^{-1}$, e^{kx} , sin kx and cos kx Integration Rules The evaluation of integrals by means of: • Standard forms • Partial fractions • Using the result $\int \frac{f'(x)}{f(x)} dx = \ln f(x) + c$ Exclude integration by substitution and by parts Applications of Integration Definite integrals Include finding the area of the region: • Between two curves • Between a line and a curve 12.
-Differential Equations First order differential equations of the separable type Exclude problems involving the formation of a differential equation 13.
+Differentiation of implicit and parametric functions are not required Differentiation Rules Differentiation of sums, products and quotients The chain rule Applications of Differentiation Finding the gradient of a curve Finding the equations of tangents and normals Finding nature of stationary points and curve sketching Application of maximum or minimum to simple practical problems Rates of change - problems involving the chain rule of the type 11.
+Integration Integration as the limit of a sum and as the inverse of differentiation A rigorous treatment is not expected Integration of simple functions Integration of algebraic, trigonometric and exponential functions i.e. x^n , x^{-1} , $(ax + b)^{-1}$, e^{kx} , $sin kx$ and $cos kx$ Integration Rules The evaluation of integrals by means of: • Standard forms • Partial fractions • Using the result $\int \frac{f'(x)}{f(x)} dx = \ln f(x) + c$ Exclude integration by substitution and by parts Applications of Integration Definite integrals Include finding the area of the region: • Between two curves • Between a line and a curve 12.
+Differential Equations First order differential equations of the separable type -2.
+Exclude problems involving the formation of a differential equation 13.
 Matrices The algebra of matrices Include: Definition of a matrix Special types of matrices i.e. zero, identity and square matrices Addition, subtraction and multiplication

 • Inverse of 2×2 matrices Exclude finding the inverse of 3×3 matrices, but students should be able to verify that two given 3×3 matrices are inverses of each other.
 Matrix Properties Non commutativity of multiplication Distributivity of multiplication over addition Associativity Linear transformations in the plane Finding the matrix associated with a linear transformation and vice-versa.
-Candidates are expected to find the matrices associated with these transformations: Rotation through multiples of 900 about the origin Reflections in the lines x = 0, y = 0, y = x and y = -x Magnification.
+Candidates are expected to find the matrices associated with these transformations: • Rotation through multiples of 90° about the origin • Reflections in the lines $x = 0$, $y = 0$, $y = x$ and $y = -x$ • Magnification.